 Another post from Entrepreneur.com called “Should You Outsource Your Customer Service?” offers perhaps the simplest bottom-line takeaway from this discussion.
 “Remember, in order to grow, you’ll need to relinquish control to a third party — not always easy,” writes author Joanna L. Krotz.

 The era of insularity is over, argue Krotz, Drake and Wadhwa.
 Ceding some control to outside expert partners, though scary, is the only way to be successful in today’s modern connected world.
-Growth, increased innovation, and success await those companies who embrace strategic outsourcing partnerships in 2015 and beyond.
+Growth, increased innovation, and success await those companies who embrace strategic outsourcing partnerships.